Guided Shadow Integration

 For example:

+Being more visible or expressing yourself more fully might bring up self-doubt, anxiety, or fear of judgment.
 You might feel a heaviness in your stomach or tightness in your throat.

 Whatever sensations and emotions arise, the work is to begin meeting them, welcoming them, and gradually becoming more comfortable being with them.